hilmanski/onebitedev-hugo-old/content/posts/react-developer-tools-guide-2023.md

 **exclamation mark**
 The exclamation mark, is a way to force the selected component to go into "error state".
 This way we can know what happen with our site, when this particular component is in error.

+**eye symbol**
+is used to find the "matching" DOM element.
+It'll bring us to the related DOM element in inspect tab

+**Ladybug symbol**
+To show the logs of this component in console.log

+**Code bracket**
+And last but not least the "code < > bracket, will show use the related code component directly in dev tool.

+Just like inspection tool from browser,
+we can also change the properties like classname related to the component, but not just that, we're also able to update the state for this component

+That's it for now, we may explore other part of react developer tool on next article.